DCPROGS/DCDOS/README.md

 - Type scan to run scan.exe or the name of any other .exe file in the DCDOS folder.
 A new window appears in which the program runs.
 You can make it run whole screen by hitting alt-enter (repeat to exit full screen mode).
 Remember that DOS file names are restricted to 8 characters + 3 character suffix.
 You can use only letters and numbers in the file name, no spaces or punctuation.
 - When you leave the program you get back to the C:\> prompt.
 Type EXIT to end the DOS emulation.

+The instructions for installation and running DC DOS programs on MAC (see MAC_instructions_DCProgs.pdf file) have been compiled by [Andrew Plested] (http://www.fmp-berlin.info/research/molecular-physiology-and-cell-biology/research-groups/plested/mnb0.html), who has kindly agreed to help if you have problems.